victoriaghoos/yorimichi/README.md

 - **Domain** (`domain/`): pure Python: entities (`Node`, `Edge`, `Route`), scoring, the S-A* math, and abstract ports (`IGraphRepository`, `IScenicDataProvider`).
 No OSMnx/NetworkX/PostGIS imports.
 - **Application** (`application/`): `PlanScenicRouteUseCase` orchestrates domain logic purely through ports; it never leaks raw infrastructure objects (e.g. a NetworkX graph) to its callers.
 - **Infrastructure** (`infrastructure/`): two interchangeable `IGraphRepository` adapters, in-memory OSMnx/NetworkX, and PostGIS (using a real spatial nearest-node query), plus a scenic-POI provider and the FastAPI entrypoint.
-The backend is selectable via a `YORIMICHI_GRAPH_BACKEND` env var, and an integration test asserts both backends return identical routes for the same input.
+The backend is selectable via a `YORIMICHI_GRAPH_BACKEND` env var, and an integration test asserts both backends return comparable-length routes for the same input (within a tolerance, since PostGIS is a periodically-imported snapshot while OSMnx queries live OSM data).

 ---